 While years ago people spent more time outdoors, walking to do errands and even working outside, today we see a different situation.
 Most children are spending unprecedented hours inside; watching television, playing video games, surfing the internet etc. And similarly, most adults work indoors, exercise inside gyms, and spend their free time inside their homes where they are sheltered from the sun.

 On top of this, when we do spend time in the sun, many of us are wearing sunscreen nearly the entire time.
 As the risk for developing skin cancer has also risen in recent years, doctors are strongly encouraging the use of sunscreen for children and adults, even through the winter months and when sun exposure is generally limited.

-Alarmingly, some research shows that when you wear sunblock SPF 8, you reduce your body’s ability to make vitamin D by 90%.
-If you choose a sunblock with a higher SPF of 30 (which is the number normally recommended by doctors), you reduce your body’s ability by up to 99%.
-This results in further deficiencies because the time we do spend outdoors does not equate to our bodies converting Vitamin D from the sun when we wear sunblock.
+Alarmingly, some research shows that when you wear sunblock SPF 8, you reduce your body’s ability to make vitamin D by 90 percent.
+If you choose a sunblock with a higher SPF of 30 (which is the number normally recommended by doctors), you reduce your body’s ability by up to 99 percent.
+This results in further deficiencies because the time we do spend outdoors does not equate to our bodies converting vitamin D from the sun when we wear sunblock.

 - Heart disease

 The only way to know if you are deficient in vitamin D is to have your doctor perform a test.
 This will tell you if, and how severely, you are deficient.

 When your doctor performs a blood test and gives you the results for your vitamin D levels, keep these numbers in mind:

 - 50+ equals a good level of vitamin D